jalcine/website/src/_posts/2014-03-02-doing-too-much.markdown

 "cross-platform" for desktop now.
 But that's been eliminated with the Web.
 I don't know if it's a bad thing.
-Building an application for Windows and hoping to deploy it to OS X or Linux (if you fancy that, like yours truly) isn't really a requirement but depends heavily on your market.
+Building an application for Windows and hoping to deploy it to OS X or Linux (if you fancy that, like yours truly) isn't really a requirement dependingly heavily on your market.
 And that's what I seem to be forgetting.

 I forgot what market I initially was trying to address when I started working